Running Your Editorial Business Like a Pro

 Class Overview

-• set rates
+- set competitive, profitable rates

 Branding, Website Email & Domain Creation, Website Content